 Take the time to consider each of the mentors listed below and reach out to any that seem like a good fit.
 You will be spending a significant amount of time in contact with your mentor (over the phone, online or in person) and you should choose carefully before proceeding.

 Michelle Becker, M.A., LMFT is a licensed Marriage and Family Therapist in private practice in San Diego, CA utilizing mindfulness and compassion based psychotherapy with individuals, couples, families and groups.
-She is Director of Compassion Programs at the UC San Diego Center for Mindfulness where she also teaches Mindfulness Based Stress Reduction and Mindful Self-Compassion.
 She is a teacher trainer for Mindful Self-Compassion and co-founder, along with Dr.’s Germer, Neff and Hickman, of the Mindful Self-Compassion Teacher Training.
 She is also co-founder of the San Diego Center For Well Being and co-developer of the Mindful Living for Couples program.
 Michelle enjoys helping individuals, couples, families and groups to find a meaningful and satisfying way of life.